omertalmi5/FirstSeleniumGrid/README.md

 docker build -t imagename .
 docker run imagename

-Another option is do it together: docker build -t imagename . docker-compose up --scale chrome=NODES_AMOUNT
+or docker-compose --file docker-compose-tests.yml up

 In the tutorial he uses jar because he wants ude only jre and not jdk because he wants thinner image as much